CynthiaPeter/Technical-Writing-Resources/README.md

   🖊 [Search Engine Optimization : A Beginner's Guide from Ahrefs](https://ahrefs.com/seo).

   🖊 [The Beginner's Guide to SEO : Rankings and traffic through search engine optimization](https://moz.com/beginners-guide-to-seo).

+### Other Technical Writing Resources

+  🔗 [Resources on Technical writing](https://docs.google.com/document/d/1ry9zsI3SFR-wzE69Rqz_z4VPXqIqg1yhkZZNUOKEBH8/edit) covering Transcription, Word Processing, Defi Content Writing, Ux Writing, NFT Content Writing.

 ## Final Notes

 Hey stranger, I plan to update this as much as I can and guess what, you too can contribute if you find something that you learned from and think we too can learn from.

-I am glad you have taken this path and if you wanna talk, send a DM on [Twitter](https://twitter.com/iamCynthiaPeter).
+I am glad you have taken this path and if you wanna talk, send a DM on [Twitter](https://twitter.com/iamCynthiaPeter) or schedule a call [here](https://calendly.com/cynthiapeter/lets_talk_technical_writing).

 Happy Learning!!!